Department of Music

 The Department of Music is housed in the Donald W. Reynolds Center for Music and Communication.
 The music office is located immediately on your left as you enter the building.

-Harding is an institutional member of the National Association of Schools of Music.
-We are awaiting NASM's Plan Approval for our BM degree.
+Harding is an institutional member of the *National Association of Schools of Music.

 Students in music education who successfully complete the Teacher Education Program offered through Harding's Cannon-Clary College of Education will be recommended for initial Arkansas Licensure through the Arkansas Department of Higher Education, with accreditation approval of the National Council for the Accreditation of Teacher Education (NCATE).